Pioneer Cemeteries and Their Stories,

 Home Up

-Anderson Township--John Berry 1820
+Anderson Township--John Berry 1821

 This Indiana Historic Marker sits in front of the Madison County Court House at the southwest corner.
 The marker reminds Andersonians: "This Public Square was part of Chief Anderson's Delaware Indian Village.
 In 1827, thirty acres were donated to Madison County by John and Salley Berry to relocate the county seat from Pendleton to Anderson...
 Three of Madison County's Court Houses have been erected on this site."

-This early map shows what Anderson looked like in 1850.
+This early map shows what Anderson looked like in the 1860s.
 It is still a small town, not much bigger than the Lenni Lenape village on which it sits.
 While the city had two railroads, it did not have a foot/passenger bridge across White River.
 Horses and wagons, people on horseback or on foot had to cross using one of the ferries.

 The map does show the location of three cemeteries.
 The cemetery on the left is the Tharp, the one between the river and the railroad is the Bolivar or City Cemetery (see picture below), and the one marked at the top would later be called West Maplewood.
 (For more on these three, go to the West Maplewood page.)

 John Berry started Andersontown's "firsts."
 After designing the town square area, Berry proceeded to erect a two-story log cabin in the center of the west side of the square.
 The cabin faced east on what is now Meridian Street.
 The log structure was used as his dwelling and an inn where travelers could spend the night and procure food and drink.
 This pioneer's version of a hotel was "known far and wide at that time," as historian Harden describes it.
 The first post office was in this building, and one of the first postmasters was Berry's son Col. Nineveh Berry.
 The first Madison County court sessions, which involved the massacre of innocent Native Americans, were held in this structure in 1824.
 Berry, in fact, was one of the first justices of the peace in the county.
 In 1832, Berry was to deed over land for the first city cemetery which was located on what was then called Bolivar Street.
-(See map above and picture below.)
+(See maps above and picture below.)
 (For more on the first post office, Nineveh Berry, and first cemeteries, see the West Maplewood Cemetery page.)

-The first cemetery for Anderson was an area donated by founder John Berry.
-Before that, though, the land was part of Chief Anderson's village.
 The ground now is used as a parking lot for nearby offices.
 The Eisenhower Bridge is in the background. ("They've paved paradise and put up a parking lot," as the classic rock song says.)

 Anderson's founder was a large man for his time, weighing almost 200 pounds, and he is said to have had a commanding, military bearing.
 He is not buried in Madison County.
-John Berry became ill while driving a herd of hogs to market and died in Huntington, Indiana; he is buried there.
+John Berry became ill while driving a herd of hogs north to market and died in Huntington, Indiana; he is buried there.

 Andersontown pioneers were not without their churches.
 In 1827, the first Methodist Episcopal Church was organized.
 Until that year, members had been meeting in each others' homes.
 Collins Tharp/Thorpe and wife Esther donated land for the church and the congregation's cemetery.
 The primitive log church was located on the southwest corner of 11th and what is now Brown-Delaware as the Indiana Historic Marker pictured here indicates.
 The Tharp Cemetery was next to the church and is shown on the map above.
 Anderson's Methodist Church is now located at the intersection of 12th and Jackson.
 (For more on the Tharp Cemetery and Collins Tharp, go to the West Maplewood page.)